Nutro Natural Choice Trays Dog Food earns the Advisor’s second-highest tier rating of 4.5 stars.

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The third and fourth ingredients are chicken and beef liver.
-These are organ meats sourced from a named animal and thus considered a beneficial component.
+The next two ingredients include chicken and beef liver.
+These are organ meats sourced from a named animals and thus considered beneficial components.

 The fifth ingredient is wheat gluten.
 Gluten is the rubbery residue remaining once wheat has had most of its starchy carbohydrate washed out of it.

 Compared to meat, glutens are inferior plant-based proteins low in some of the essential amino acids dogs need for life.

 This inexpensive plant-based ingredient can significantly boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.

 The sixth ingredient is peas.
 Peas are a quality source of carbohydrates.
 And like all legumes, they’re rich in natural fiber.

 However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

 The seventh ingredient is pork plasma.
 Plasma is what remains of blood after the blood cells themselves have been removed.
 Plasma can be considered a nutritious addition.

 The eighth ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.